‘Three of us in this marriage’: Princess Diana’s stunning interview with Martin Bashir

-So the jilted princess, much like her son Prince Harry and his wife Meghan, Duchess of Sussex, are now doing 26 years later, engaged the nuclear option.
+So the jilted princess, much like her son Prince Harry and his wife, Meghan, Duchess of Sussex, are now doing 26 years later, engaged the nuclear option.

 Diana gave an interview to journalist Martin Bashir in which she unloaded on the royal family.